 The maximum amount the University can certify as loans is the full Cost of Attendance minus any other aid, but you decide how much you want to borrow up to the maximum available.

 Do I have to reapply for loans for each year of my programme?

 If your course is for more than one academic year or you decide to take another course you will need to complete the application procedures again for any further loans for the next academic year.
 You will need to complete a FAFSA application, obtain a new SAR and new MPN.
 Your MPN is only valid for one year if you are attending a school outside the USA.

 How long will it be until I receive my loan funds?

-Loans are disbursed in three equal instalments at the beginning of each term.
+Loans are disbursed in equal instalments at the beginning of each payment period.
 Funds are drawn down by the University in dollars and then converted into pound sterling (GBP).
-The amount required for tuition fees for the term is automatically deducted and the credit balance of loan funds is transferred directly into the student's bank account for living costs.
+The amount required for tuition fees for the payment period is automatically deducted and the credit balance of loan funds is transferred directly into the student's bank account for living costs.

 What if I change my mind and no longer wish to take out a Federal loan?

 After the first disbursement of your loan has been made, your loan will be assigned to a loan servicer and you will be provided with the servicer’s name, address and contact information.
 Your servicer will service, answer questions about, and process payments on your loan after you enter repayment.

 As the University requires written confirmation from you of the types and amounts of loans you want to receive you may notify us if you want to cancel all or part of the loan within 14 days from the date of the Right to Cancel email notification or by the first day of the school's payment period, whichever is later.